Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: A Toy Model

 \section{A Toy Model}

 What we derived in (\ref{hamiltonian-result}) and (\ref{hamiltonian-result2}) is the expectation value of the gravitational part of the LQG scalar constraint on a family of complexifier coherent states adapted to homogeneous isotropic cosmology.
-We can now use it as an effective Hamiltonian on the phase space parametrized by $(p,c)$ and study the dynamics it produces.
+At this point it is not yet clear whether it serves as an effective Hamiltonian for the dynamics of full LQG, however it represents a promising candidate.
+We will now use it as an effective Hamiltonian on the phase space parametrized by $(p,c)$ and study the dynamics it produces.
 To facilitate the comparison with LQC effective dynamics, we choose as matter content a massless scalar field $\phi$, so that the effective scalar constraint reads

 with $\pi_\phi$ the momentum of $\phi$.
 The evolution of any phase space function $f$ wrt cosmological time $t$ is now obtained by Hamilton's equation $\dot f = \{f, H\}$, and in particular we see that $\pi_\phi$ is a constant of motion.
 We can now compute the system of $\dot p$ and $\dot c$, which can be numerically solved, leading to the phase space trajectories labelled by the constant of motion $\pi_\phi$.
 The evolution of volume $v = p^{3/2}$ wrt cosmological time $t$ and physical time $\phi$ is plotted in figure 1 for a simple example.